enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     subgrid, this value should be 4 / (2\ :sup:`(3\*1)`\ ) = 4 / 8 =
     0.5.
 Keep in mind that this parameter has no effect if it is changed in a restart output; if you want to change the refinement mid-run you will have to modify the next parameter.
-Up to five numbers may be specified here, each corresponding to the respective ``CellFlaggingMethod``.
+Up to 9 numbers may be specified here, each corresponding to the respective ``CellFlaggingMethod``.
 Default: 1.5 ``MinimumMassForRefinement`` (internal)